SysKitTeam/docs-point/common-tasks/configure-alerts.md

 **Disable alert** action allows selection of multiple rows.
 {% endhint %}

-When you haven't selected anything on the screen, there is an **Add Alert \(2\)** action visible in the side panel.
+When you haven't selected anything on the screen, an **Add Alert \(2\)** action is visible in the side panel.
 With this, you can define tenant-wide alerts for sites.

 Here is also a link to the **Alerts History \(1\)** screen, which shows all triggered alerts in your environment.